IN THE LAB

 Ethical decision-making in public health is rarely simple—and as the field evolves, especially with new technologies and shifting infrastructure investments, public health leaders need clear, practical tools to navigate complex questions around equity, power, and responsibility.

-Health Resources in Action (HRiA) contracted me to provide technical assistance for Region 1 Public Health Infrastructure Grant (PHIG) activities.
+Health Resources in Action (HRiA) contracted The Dawn Lab to provide technical assistance for Region 1 Public Health Infrastructure Grant (PHIG) activities.
 The aim: strengthen internal and external capacity for ethical analysis, organizational culture change, and responsible innovation across the region.

 Two people shaking hands in a professional setting.